Shaleth13/Industrial-Knowledge-Intelligence/README.md

-# ⚙️ Industrial Knowledge Intelligence
+# ⚙️ Industrial Asset Health Monitoring & Predictive Maintenance

 An Industrial Predictive Maintenance System developed using the **NASA C-MAPSS Turbofan Engine Dataset**.
 The application estimates the **Remaining Useful Life (RUL)** of engines and provides maintenance recommendations based on their health status.